nathanalderson/usage_rules/README.md

 Even if you don't want to use LLMs, its very possible that your users will, and they will often come to you with hallucinations from their LLMs and try to get your help with it.
 Writing a `usage-rules.md` file is a great way to stop this sort of thing 😁

+We don't really know what makes great usage-rules.md files yet.
+Ash Framework is experimenting with quite fleshed out usage rules which seems to be working quite well.
+See [Ash Framework's usage-rules.md](https://github.com/ash-project/ash/blob/main/usage-rules.md) for one such large example.
+Perhaps for your package or framework only a few lines are necessary.
+We will all have to adjust over time.

+One quick tip is to have an agent begin the work of writing rules for you, by pointing it at your docs and asking it to write a `usage-rules.md` file in a condensed format that would be useful for agents to work with your tool.
+Then, aggressively prune and edit it to your taste.

 ## Key Features

 1. **Dependency Rules Collection**: Automatically discovers and collects usage rules from dependencies that provide `usage-rules.md` files in their package directory